Is Lululemon Shifting Toward Sustainable Manufacturing?

 Q1.
 Is Lululemon truly sustainable?

 Partially.
-It’s transitioning with real goals for 2030, focusing on recycled and plant-based fabrics.
+It is transitioning with measurable 2030 goals focused on recycled and plant-based fabrics.

-Mostly in China, Vietnam, and Sri Lanka — factories certified for eco-friendly production.
+Primarily in China, Vietnam, and Sri Lanka within certified eco-compliant factories.

 Q3.
 Does Lululemon recycle old clothes?